-D-Fense Dust Insecticide is a ready-to-use dust insecticide that provides efficient knockdown as well as residual control that can last for up to eight months if the dust is not disturbed.
+D-Fense Dust Insecticide is a ready-to-use dust insecticide that provides efficient knockdown and residual control that lasts up to eight months if the dust is not disturbed.

 This article will guide you on how to use D-Fense dust insecticide step-by-step.
-As you read on, you get to know and understand the best practices to apply D-Fense dust insecticide to your pest problems.
+As you read on, you get to know and understand the best practices for applying D-Fense dust insecticide to your pest problems.

 What is D-Fense Dust Insecticide?

-D-Fense dust insecticide is insecticidal dust made with the Delta Mathurin.
-This product is weather and moisture resistant, making it a great product to apply in and around the house.
+D-Fense dust insecticide is insecticidal dust made with Delta Mathurin.
+This product is weather and moisture-resistant, making it a great product to apply in and around the house.
 Defense dust can be applied without tools.

 Pests like cockroaches, silverfish, boxelder bugs, and many others.
 Occasionally, invade indoors through small cracks and crevices in our houses and structures.